The application for the Fall 2017 entry year is now open. Please click here to apply.

-The application system allows for electronic submission of all supplemental documents (unofficial transcripts, personal statement, CV), and your reference letters to be uploaded through the system as well.
-NOTE: You must still have all official transcripts and official ETS scores submitted to the Graduate Admissions Office by the institution.
-All requirement details, addresses for paper materials, codes for ETS, and deadlines can be found on the above application website.
+The application system allows for electronic submission of all supplemental documents (unofficial transcripts, personal statement, CV), and your reference letters to be uploaded through the system.
+All requirement details, addresses, codes for ETS, and deadlines can also be found on the application website.

-Admission is based on a variety of factors including your transcripts, test scores, personal statement, recommendations as well as prior work and research experience.
-Your application is looked at as a whole portfolio.
+Decisions: Your application is looked at as a whole portfolio and admission is based on a variety of factors.
 Once a decision is made you will receive an email notifying you that your decision is ready to be viewed online via the application site.
 We will not provide decision information over the phone or via email.